 Do Mothballs Keep Snakes Away?

-Snakes are typically elusive, cautious creatures that prefer to avoid contact with humans only attacking when they feel threatened, for the most part.
-They can be somewhat useful to have around owing to their carnivorous nature and preference for feeding on grubs, insects, mice, rats, slugs, and even other snakes.
-They can also serve as food sources for other creatures such as hawks.
+Snakes are typically elusive, cautious creatures that prefer to avoid contact with humans, only attacking when they feel threatened, for the most part.
+They can be somewhat useful to have around due to their carnivorous nature and preference for feeding on grubs, insects, mice, rats, slugs, and even other snakes.
+They can also serve as food sources for other creatures, such as hawks.

-Although most snakes in North America are harmless, there are a few poisonous species that may harm humans and pets.
-Their reputation as sinister, venomous reptiles doesn’t help either and unsurprisingly, many home and property owners prefer to keep them well away from their vicinity.
-Hence the interest in a number of remedies for keeping them at bay.
-One of which happens to be a white hard substance with a somewhat strong chemical-like odor.
-So, do moth balls keep snakes away?
+Although most snakes in North America are harmless, there are a few venomous species that may harm humans and pets.
+Their reputation as sinister, venomous reptiles doesn’t help either, and unsurprisingly, many home and property owners prefer to keep them well away from their vicinity, hence the interest in remedies for keeping them at bay.
+One of these remedies happens to be mothballs.
+But, do mothballs keep snakes away?
+Let’s find out!

 What Exactly Are Mothballs?

-Mothballs are small balls made of deodorant and chemical insecticide used to store and preserve valuables prone to mold or moth larvae damage.
+Mothballs are small balls made of chemical insecticide used to store and preserve valuables prone to mold or moth larvae damage.

-Mothballs, as their name implies, are small balls made of deodorant and chemical insecticide used to store and preserve clothes and other valuables prone to mold or moth larvae damage.
+Mothballs, as their name implies, are small balls made of chemical insecticide used to store and preserve clothes and other valuables prone to mold or moth larvae damage.
 They have become used for various purposes other than the original reasons for which they were manufactured.
-Do moth balls keep snakes away?
-Should you actually be stocking up on mothballs for snakes?

 Do Mothballs Keep Snakes Away?

-No, they do not.
-They are not only ineffective in repelling them but are also unlawful to use outside.
-Which puts paid to the idea of buying a few mothballs for snakes.
+Despite being touted as a remedy to keep snakes away from your home, the truth is, mothballs do not keep snakes away.
+They are not only ineffective in repelling them but may also be unlawful to use outside, which puts paid to the idea of buying a few mothballs for snakes.

-The EPA also regulates their use; hence, applying them for any purpose other than their original use is not only unlawful but risky.
-Especially if they come into contact with your children, pets, or other creatures, thereby causing injury.
-Hence, doing so is best avoided.
+The EPA also regulates their use.
+Therefore, using mothballs for any purpose other than their original intended use is not only unlawful but risky, especially if they come into contact with your children or pets due to the pesticide that they contain.

 Why Do People Believe Mothballs Deter Snakes?

 Many people have never actually had first-hand experience of using mothballs to ward off snakes.
 Hence, their belief in its ability in this regard may mostly be due to hearsay.
 The ability of these hard, white balls to do so is merely something of an old fable.
 However, mothballs do not deter snakes.
-This is due to the fact that these reptiles smell with their tongues and are therefore unlikely to be repelled by any strong-smelling substances.
+This is because these reptiles smell with their tongues and are therefore unlikely to be repelled by any strong-smelling substances.

-The use of moth balls for snakes became a rather popular affair due to the belief that their ability to repel moths would also make them effective in repelling the reptiles as well.
+The use of moth balls for snakes became popular due to the belief that their ability to repel moths would also make them effective in repelling reptiles.

 The Risks Of Mothballs

-Mothballs emit poisonous fumes that can infiltrate into residential spaces, harming everyone inside.
+Mothballs emit fumes that can infiltrate into residential spaces, harming everyone inside.

 One of the greatest risks of using moth balls for snakes is the likelihood of their being swallowed by little children or animals.
-These hard white ovals or spheres may also release toxic fumes in your home which may be harmful to both human and furry residents, alike.
+These hard white ovals or spheres may also release toxic fumes in your home, which may be harmful to both human and animal residents.

 On the market, there are two kinds of mothballs.
 They appear to be the same, but some are manufactured using naphthalene and others with paradichlorobenzene.
 When exposed to air, both compounds decompose and emit a distinct mothball odor.
 The more hazardous of the two compounds is naphthalene.
 Mothball emissions can induce dizziness, headaches, and irritation to the eyes and lungs.
 When consumed, naphthalene can induce hemolytic anemia, a condition in which the process of oxygen transfer to all body regions is hindered due to a breakdown of red blood cells.
 The resulting symptoms may include shortness of breath, exhaustion, and painful urination.